International Student Association

 - Assistant to the Head of Academic Affairs – Anna Leonova

-My name is Anna Leonova and I am the Assistant to the Head of Academic Affairs in ISA 2020.
+My name is Anna Leonova and I am the Assistant to the Head of Academic Affairs on the 2020 ISA Board.

 This year I will be working together with Max Zwartjes to deal with any academic issues that may arise during your studies.
 We are here to listen to your complaints and suggestions for improvements regarding academic issues.
 We will try to find an answer for every one of your questions.